Yossioren/AttacksonImplementationsCourseBook/chapters/03_Temporal_SC_2.md

     the original core to its neighbors (by the laws of physics).
 The way to bypass the second type of isolation is just like the first one, but in this example the applications are not running at the same time.
-Still, the second application can track the remmant heat generated from the first application.
+Still, the second application can track the remanent heat generated from the first application.
 The paper then offers a future work where an application can use these methods in combination with machine learning techniques to be able to learn the purpose of other